xaviermignot/terraform-sample/README.md

 - The `location` variable contains the name of the Azure region you want to use, in `az cli` style such as `eastus`, `westus`, `westeurope`, etc.

 ### Add a `tf-backend.tf` file
-To establish the link between the cloned repo and the Terraform Cloud workspace, I use a `tf-backend.tf` file in the `eng/tf` folder with the following content:
+To establish the link between the cloned repo and the Terraform Cloud workspace, I use a `tf-backend.tf` file with the following content:
 ```hcl
 terraform {
   backend "remote" {